 (-) and white (+) wire.
-Use a multimeter at the 200 Ω range.
+Use a multimeter at the 1000 Ω range.
 Measure the sensor resistance first with one polarity, than reverse the polarity.
 Take the average value.
-The typical resistance of the wiring is 0.1 Ω/m .
-Typical resistance should be the typical sensor resistance of 40 to 60 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
+The typical resistance of the wiring is $0.1 \Omega/m$.
+Typical resistance should be the typical sensor resistance of 100 to 200 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
 Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit.

 Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100×10^{-3} VDC range or lower.
-Expose the sensor to strong light source, for instance a 100 W light bulb at $1 \times 10^{-1} \text{ m}$ distance.
+Expose the sensor to strong light source, for instance a 100 W light bulb at 1×10^{-1} m distance.
 The signal should read $> 2 \times 10^{-3} \text{ V}$ now.
 Darken the sensor either by putting something over it or switching off the light.
-The instrument voltage output should go down and within one minute approach 0 V.

-Check the data acquisition by applying a 1 x 10^{-6} V source to it in the 1 x 10^{-6} V range.
+The instrument voltage output should go down and within one minute approach 0 V. Check the data acquisition by applying a 1 x 10^{-6} V source to it in the 1 x 10^{-6} V range.
+Check the condition of the connectors (on chassis as well as the cable).